Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 * Install the [AWS command line application](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [aws-vault](https://github.com/99designs/aws-vault#installing).

 * Add your IAM User credentials to `.aws/config` as follows.
-This is a generated example, so update the `<IAM User>` and `role/???` accordingly.
+This is a generated example, so replace `<IAM User>` and **allow-full-access-from-other-accounts** with the correct user name and role for you.
 Select an appropriate role name from the list of roles above.

 ```
 [default]